Bankrate Inc. Fair Fund

 FTC v.
 A.S.
 Research

-The FTC reached a settlement with A.S.
+The Federal Trade Commission (FTC) reached a settlement with A.S.
 Research.
 According to the FTC’s complaint, A.S.
 Research made misleading health claims and used phony testimonials to promote Synovia, a supplement advertised and sold by A.S.
 Research.
 Refund checks totaling $774,755 were mailed to consumers who bought Synovia.
+Because there was still money in the fund, the FTC sent a second round of payments totaling more than $95,000 to 9,499 people who accepted their first payment.
+All checks have been distributed and are now void.

 ASR